 In 1990 there was no state in the US that had more than 15% of the population obese.
 Now no state has a prevalence of obesity less than 20%, and as of just a year ago 19 states had a prevalence of obesity between 30% and <35%.
 It’s a growing problem in part because obesity has an enormous impact on our quality of life and other parts of our health.

-- Is there a correlation between obesity and development of arthritis?
+Is there a correlation between obesity and the development of arthritis?

 Chemical hormones are another issue.
 Obese patients produce higher levels of hormones that can be detrimental to the joint cartilage.
-These patients are also in a pro-inflammatory state; they have circulating factors that promote the breakdown of cartilage in their body.
-Obese patients have been shown to have twice the risk of developing osteoarthritis in their hips and knees than a non-obese person.
+These patients are also in a pro-inflammatory state; they have circulating factors that promote the breakdown of cartilage in their bodies.
+Obese patients have been shown to have twice the risk of developing osteoarthritis in their hips and knees than non-obese people.

 1Kane, Andrea.
 "How Fat Affects Arthritis."
 Obesity and Arthritis.
 Arthritis.org, n.d.
 Web.
 14 Oct.
 2015.